eliooses/BTCards/README.md

 ## **RESOURCES**:
 [#DEX @ Reddit: https://www.reddit.com/r/Dex/](https://www.reddit.com/r/Dex/)

+## **CONTRIBUTING**:

+**Please consider donate**: 0xcf28eC228eE5Cf04580e36CfacDA75b610c858fe (I have a big stomach to maintain. 🍺 🍔 🍩).

-If you are considering contributing, here are some tools for you to use:
+If you are considering contributing editing the list, here are some tools for you to use:

 **MARKDOWN RESOURCES**: